 Considered by many the most revolutionary breakthrough of the 21st century, Bitcoin continues to surprise the world with its allure and resilience.
-But you have to careful about Bitcoin Scams.
+But you have to be careful about Bitcoin Scams.

 Launched in 2009 as a way to create a decentralized method of exchanging money, Bitcoin is by far the world’s biggest and most valuable cryptocurrency.
 It peaked at around $20,000 per coin in 2017 and today’s value is just under half that amount.
-But you have to careful about Bitcoin Scams.
+But you have to be careful about Bitcoin Scams.

 The Bitcoin Scams Industry

 The rise of Bitcoin and the cryptocurrency industry it fathered has created great interest and attention over the last ten years.
 Nobody is certain as to the projection Bitcoin’s value will take over the medium-to-long term.
 This uncertainty, however, has not deterred investors from purchasing and trading the commodity.

 Such interest and attention have unfortunately given rise to a number of criminal entities that seek to take advantage of innocent and unsuspecting victims through cybertheft and cryptocurrency fraud.

 Recent investigations into the darker side of the cryptocurrency world have revealed that victims have been scammed out of an estimated $16.5 billion in digital currencies since 2011.

 The number of Bitcoin scams that have surfaced are too many to list.
 Hackers and scam artists continue to develop new ways to defraud their victims.
 New scams surface almost on a daily basis.
 Below are a few of the most notorious of these: